VCL3D/VolumetricCapture/README.md

-# A Portable, Flexible and Effortless Volumetric Capture System
+# A Portable, Flexible and Facile Volumetric Capture System

 ## Overview